max-hill/563-final-project/readme.md

 This will output all the plots to the `analysis/` directory.

-Alternatively, if you wish to do one plot at a time, you can copy and paste snippets of the code from [make-plots.R](scripts/make-plots.R) into an R REPL.
+Alternatively, if you wish to do one plot at a time, you can copy and paste snippets of the code from [make-plots.R](scripts/make-plots.R) into an R REPL (just make sure you are in the right directory with the correct libraries loaded).

 ## Todo
-* Finish project report.

 * Plan some longer simulations with smaller mutation rates